 World-famous Italian fashion house Gucci is launching a $1.5 million university scholarship program in the US aimed at students who are “traditionally underrepresented” in the fashion industry.
 After a controversy earlier this year over a sweater that evoked racist imagery, Gucci is working to recover from this reputation by boosting diversity through this “Gucci Changemakers” initiative.

-The program is largely in response to Gucci’s infamous controversy in February, when they put an $890 sweater up for sale that many said was reminiscent of blackface.
+Back in February, the iconic fashion brand put an $890 sweater up for sale that many said was reminiscent of blackface.
 Gucci immediately took the garment off their website and said the incident would be “a powerful learning moment,” AP News reported.

 The goal of the Gucci Changemakers program, according to the “Gucci Equilibrium” website, is to “support industry change and foster unity through community action.”
 The program will provide scholarships to “diverse undergraduate students” attending four-year universities who interested in the fashion industry.